ALIUS DANCE SCHOOL POLICIES

 No gum chewing in class.
 It could be dangerous.

-Tuition will be charged automatically on the 25th day of the month for the following month due from August through June.
+Tuition will be charged automatically on the 25th day of the month for the following month and is due from August through June.
 Eleven equal monthly payments are based on an average of four (4) classes per month during the dance year, including holidays.
 Some months will be five (5) weeks and some will have three (3) weeks.
 Rehearsals at the end of the year are also included in this pay schedule.

 There will be a $25 service charge for any returned checks and you will no longer be able to make payments via check if you have more than one returned check during the year.
-Important: If you are paying by check, please make a notation on the check indicating payment type (tuition, costume fee, DVD, photos, etc.).
+Important: If you are paying by check, please make a notation on the check indicating the payment type (tuition, costume fee, recital, merchandise, etc.).

 NOTICE OF WITHDRAWAL